Find the constraint.

 WHERE TO START

-Start with the leak, not the tool.
+Start with the constraint, not the tool.

 Start Here